...

 • Positional sleeping (sleeping on your side)

-• Avoid alcohol within 3 hours of bedtime
+• Avoid alcohol within 3 hours of bedtime to reduce the risk factor for sleep apnea.

 • Avoid caffeine after 1 in the afternoon